 BUT childhood obsessions have a way of nagging at you – so I gave in to the nagging and made it myself, the way I imagined hot dogs should taste like.
 I remembered these delicious ground chicken cutlets my mother used to make – and replicated the recipe, but using a ton of vegetables instead!

 2. Unlike regular cutlets, this one isn’t deep fried.
-It’s lightly pan-fried with just a brush of oil on each side.
+It’s lightly pan-fried and you can even get away with baking them.

 3. The patty is perfectly freezable.
 My mother usually makes large batches of these and freezes them under layers of wax paper in sealed containers.
 When the cravings hit, all you need to do is pop one out of the freezer and fry them up!